debezium/debezium-design-documents/DDD-67.md

     POD->>POD: connector reads password from application.properties
 ```

 Every hop stores the credential in the clear.
-ConfigMaps have no separate RBAC
-tier, sit outside the etcd encryption-at-rest providers that cover Secrets, and
-routinely appear in support bundles and GitOps diffs.
+Read access to ConfigMaps is usually
+granted far more widely than access to Secrets, and ConfigMaps are not guaranteed to have the same encryption-at-rest protection as Secrets.
+Many clusters encrypt Secrets but not ConfigMaps.
+So if you put credentials in a ConfigMap,
+those credentials may be stored with weaker protection and may be easier to leak.
+ConfigMaps also often get included in troubleshooting exports, so any credentials
+stored there may be accidentally shared.

-A seam intended for credentials exists but is dormant end to end: the `Vault`
+The platform already includes the beginnings of a credentials mechanism, but it is not wired up: the `Vault`
 entity has REST CRUD, persistence and outbox events on create/update/delete,
-join tables binding it to sources, destinations and transforms — and then the
+join tables binding it to sources, destinations, and transforms — but then the
 watcher flow ends at a no-op (`OperatorVaultController.deploy()` is an empty
 stub), `PipelineMapper` reads none of it, and the Stage UI never calls the
 API.
-Even fully wired, today's entity models a secret *container* (a plaintext
+Even fully wired, today's entity models a secret _container_ (a plaintext
 `Map`, `plaintext` boolean included), not a reference to an external store.

-Beyond exposure at rest, the model has no rotation story.
-Credentials are
-long-lived shared secrets; the only rotation primitive in the surrounding
-ecosystem (External Secrets Operator, Vault Secrets Operator) is a rollout
-restart of the consuming Deployment — wrong for a connector holding a
-replication slot, where the deployment strategy is `Recreate` and every bounce
-is a hard gap in streaming.
+This approach also makes credential rotation difficult.
+The credentials are shared
+secrets that tend to live for a long time.
+Tools like External Secrets Operator or
+Vault Secrets Operator can update the secret value, but the usual way to make the
+application pick up that change is to restart the Deployment.

+For JDBC connectors, this is typically not a good fit.
+The connector holds a replication
+slot and uses a `Recreate` deployment strategy, so each restart fully stops streaming
+before starting it again.
+In practice, every credential rotation would cause an interruption in the data stream.

 ## Goals

 - Provide a **reference implementation using [OpenBao](https://openbao.org/)**
   — open source (MPL-2.0, a Linux Foundation project), API-compatible with
-  HashiCorp Vault, and therefore license-safe for an Apache-2.0 project to
-  document and test against.
+  HashiCorp Vault.
 - **Support other secret stores and workload identities** by design: stores
   (HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager)
   plug in behind the `SecretStore` SPI; identity verifiers that decorate the